lindbergryan04/RecipeRater_report/README.md

 <iframe src="assets/eda-minutes.html" width="800" height="400" frameBorder="0"></iframe>

-As you can see in the graph above, the graph is skewed right EDIT, with the majority of our values normally distributed around a rough mean of 30 minutes.
+As you can see in the graph above, the graph is skewed to theright , with the majority of our values normally distributed around a rough mean of 30 minutes.
 There are definetely some outlier recipes that take much longer, but it's clear to see that most of our recipes are around 10 minutes to an hour.

 When initially starting this project, we were looking to see if any columns were correlated with each other.
-We thought this would be great to know in helpig us find columns with the best predictive power for ratings.
+We thought this would be great to know in helping us find columns with the best predictive power for ratings.

 <iframe src="assets/eda-heatmap5.html" width="800" height="600" frameBorder="0"></iframe>